adayim/forestploter/cran-comments.md

 ---

-This version includes two new feature and 1 bug fix.
+This version includes 2 bug fix.